ELY3M/elys-switch-guide.github.io/docs/user_guide/getting_started.md

 - If your serial number is on this list as "potentially patched", follow the guide and see if your system works.
 - If your serial number is listed as "patched", there is nothing you can do at this time.
 It is good idea to test payload sending.
 I know several cases that the switch is hackable even the serial is "patched".
 - If your system is patched, it is highly advised to keep it on 7.0.1 or lower, if possible, as there may be a vulnerability for these versions in the far future. **DO NOT update patched consoles past 7.0.1 if you want to ever have a chance of running homebrew and/or CFW on them.**
-- Team Xecuter have been working on a situation for patched switches and switch lites.
-You can read more about it [here.](https://gbatemp.net/threads/more-info-regarding-switch-mariko-lite-mods-by-team-xecuter.551848/)
+- There are Mod chips for patched switches and switch lites.
+They are very difficult to install and someone must be very skillful with micro-soldering and very knowledge with the motherboards and soldering.

 !!! tip "Notice"
     If you are unsure if your serial is patched, you can test your console yourself following the instructions [here.](emummc/sending_payload.md)